influxdata/telegraf/plugins/inputs/mesos/README.md

   # slave_tasks = true
 ```

 By dafault this plugin is not configured to gather metrics from mesos.
-Since mesos cluster can be deployed in numerous ways it does not provide ane default
+Since a mesos cluster can be deployed in numerous ways it does not provide any default
-values in that matter.
+values.
 User needs to specify master/slave nodes this plugin will gather metrics from.
-Additionally by enabling `slave_tasks` will allow
+Additionally, enabling `slave_tasks` will allow
-agthering metrics from takss runing on specified slaves (this options is disabled by default).
+gathering metrics from tasks running on specified slaves (this option is disabled by default).

 ### Measurements & Fields: